Flutter

 RUM session into the native session — both runtimes share one

-session.id and enduser.anonymous_id, and the embedded page's spans
+session.id and user.anonymous_id, and the embedded page's spans

 flow back into the native pipeline tagged with